OlhaBalahush/OlhaBalahush/README.md

 Hi there 👋

-I'm a student with a burning passion for software development and web design.
+I'm a Product designer and engineer with over 2 years of experience in a startup environment.

 ### Tech Experience